-BIOL 5535: TROPICAL RAINFOREST ECOLOGY Study of neotropical rain forests, including their physical, chemical and geological characteristics and plant /animal ecology.
+Study of neotropical rain forests, including their physical, chemical and geological characteristics and plant /animal ecology.
 Students completing course qualify for discounted optional ecology study trip to the Amazon flooded forest areas of Brazil.

-BIOL 5632: BIOENERGETICS
+BIOL 5632: Bioenergetics

+Mechanisms of ATP Synthesis and other aspects of biological energy transduction.
 Prerequisite: BIOL 4431 or equivalent.
-Mechanisms of ATP Synthesis and other aspects of biological energy transduction.

-BIOL 5634: APOPTOSIS
+BIOL 5634: Apoptosis

+Students in this course will study the stimuli and pathways involved in programmed cellular death.
 Prerequisite: BIOL 4437.
-Students in this course will study the stimuli and pathways involved in programmed cellular death.

-BIOL 5635: NEUROSCIENCE
+BIOL 5635: Neuroscience

-Prerequisites: Anatomy, Physiology.
 This course introduces basic and advanced concepts in neuroscience.
 The course covers a wide range of topics in this exciting field of science from the molecular level through the anatomical organization of sensory and motor systems.